oitcode/samarium/README.md

 </p>

 Simple content management system (CMS).
 You can create webpages and blog posts easily from a GUI admin panel.
 Apart from CMS, there are also other features like product display, invoice creation, calendar events, contact message, task manager, document sharing etc.

-Created with laravel and livewire.

 ![screenshot](dashboard-screenshot-1.png)